philterd/philter/docs/docs/redaction/disambiguation.md

 The option between disambiguation at the document level and the context level is called **disambiguation scope** and can be set in your [redaction policy](policy_syntax.md).

 When disambiguation is performed on the context level, you can think of Philter as "getting smarter" over time.
-As more documents are processed under a context, the redaction engine will have more information to utilize in its analysis.
-This can ultimately lead to more accurate redactions.
+Philter learns from unambiguous spans (text that only one filter claimed) by recording the surrounding words as an example of that type, then compares future competing spans against this accumulated knowledge.
+As more documents are processed under a context, the engine has more examples to draw on, which can lead to more accurate redactions.
+A brand-new context has no examples yet, so its first decisions fall back to a deterministic default and improve as examples accumulate.

 Disambiguation at the document level is generally more efficient and can be used in cases where you have a small number of documents to redact.